-We do not look upon Joseph Smith as it is reported of us, for it is said, "he as prophet was entitled to all obedience," and our faith compelled us to accept everything he said.
-Nothing could be farther from the truth.
-We accept the Bible as a rule of faith and practice, and could not, therefore, accept anything that is not in harmony with that.
-We could not follow any man any further than he followed Jesus Nor did any of Joseph Christ.
-Smith's teaching advise any one to do so.
+We do not look upon Joseph Smith as it is reported of us. for it is said, "he as prophet was entitled to all obedience," and our faith compelled us to accept everything he said.
+Nothing could be further from the truth.
+We accept the Bible as a rule of faith and practice, and could not therefore accept anything that is not in harmony with that.
+We could not follow any man any further than he followed Jesus Christ.
+Nor did any of Joseph Smith's teaching advise any one to do so.
 He was as subject to the law as any one in the church.
 He was neither king, governor, nor ruler of the church, but its servant.
-Under the regulations of church government he could not have ruled the church if he had wanted to, for the simple reason that the presidency of the church consists of three persons holding equal authority.
-Therefore, there were two others besides himself that must be consulted and consent obtained.
-Paul says, "Let the prophets speak to two or three, and let the others judge."
-1 Cor.
-14: 29.
-When, therefore, the Holy Ghost inspired him to speak it must be judged and tried by others of the church before it became a law.
-As God is unchangeable no communication would be received if not in exact harmony with the word of Godinother ages.
-Hence, one of the fundamental principles of the true Latter Day Saint is "The right of certain ones to preside only by consent of the ones presided over."
+Under the regulations of church government he could not have ruled the church if he wanted to, for the simple reason that the presidency of the church consists of three persons holding equal authority.
+Therefore there were two others besides himself that must be consulted and consent obtained.
+Paul says: "Let the prophets speak two or three, and let the other judge."
+(1 Cor.
+14:29).
+When therefore the Holy Ghost inspired him to speak, it must be judged and tried by others of the church before it became a law.
+As God is unchangeable no communication would be received if not in exact harmony with the word of God in other ages.
+Hence one of the fundamental principles of the true Latterday Saint is, "The right of certain ones to preside only by consent of the ones presided over."
 Also the right of the church as Paul understood for the other to judge of what was revealed to another.

-If our enemies who misrepresent us had only read a few of Joseph Smith's communications to the church, they would have discovered this statement.
-"All things shall be done in the church by common consent," and had they read further they would have found that same statement repeated time and again.
-We look upon Mr, Smith simply as a man, no more perfect than many others, yet at times receiving the gifts of the Spirit of God for the good of the church whose servant he was as well as the servant of God.
-Asking the will of God for the church, giving the will of God to the church.
+If our enemies who misrepresent us had only read a few of Joseph Smith's communications to the church, they would have discovered this statement: "All things shall be done in the church by common consent," and had they read further they would have found that same statement repeated time and again.
+We look upon Mr. Smith simply as a man, no more perfect than many others, yet at times receiving the gift of the Spirit of God for the good of the church whose servant he was as well as the servant of God.
+Asking the will of God for the shaush criving the will of God.